AmoebeLabs/swiss-army-knife-card-manual/docs/tutorials/10-step-tutorial-basic-01.md

 description: In this 10 step tutorial, you learn how to make a square card with a circle, and on top of that an icon, state and name of an entity.
 tags:
   - Tutorials
-  - 10 Steps
+  - 10 Steps or less
 ---

 #Tutorial 1: Circle with icon, state and name

-In this tutorial, we are going to make the following square card:![basic-10-step-tutorial-1-step-10]
+In this tutorial, we are going to make the following square card:![10-step-tutorial-basic-01-step-10]

 ##:sak-sak-logo: Step 1: Create the yml view file
 <div class="grid-container-2" markdown>

 <div class="grid-item" markdown>
-- Create `view-tut-b01.yml`
+- Create `view-tutorial-basic-01.yml` in the `lovelace/views/sak-tutorial-views/` folder.
-- Add it to the `sak-examples-view.yaml`
+- Add it to the `sak-tutorials-view.yaml` in your root folder.
 </div>

 <div class="grid-item" markdown>